Support Someone

 Support a Student: Guidance for Faculty and Staff

-If a student is disclosing an experience of sexual violence to you, they likely consider you a trusted advisor – but it is important that you let them know upfront that you are not a confidential resource.
-If you sense a student is about to disclose something, you may say:
+If a student is disclosing an experience of sexual violence to you, they likely consider you a trusted advisor.
+It is important that you let them know there are support resources available on campus.

+If the incident occurred on campus property, you may refer the student to the Title IX Coordinator (contact info provided below).
 You may then wish to review the Get Help section with your student, which outlines free, confidential support resources both on and off campus.
 A confidential resource is someone who is not obligated to notify the police or campus authorities.
-You may wish to let the student know that an advocate is available on campus, 24-hours per week, in LRC 205.
-The advocate can be reached at campus.advocate@mccd.edu or 209.756.6446.
+You may wish to let the student know that an advocate is available on campus, 40-hours per week, in LRC 205.
+The advocate can be reached at [email protected] or 209.756.6446.

 More information about Title IX and reporting policies can be found on the Human Resources Department’s Title IX page.